October 27th: The Biggest Music Headlines

 After releasing the single and album Born to Run, Bruce Springsteen had the rare honour of simultaneous covers on both Time and Newsweek magazines in the US.

-Muddy Waters was seriously injured in a car crash in Champagne, Illinois.
-Three people were killed in the accident.
+Blues musician Muddy Waters was seriously injured in a car crash in Champagne, Illinois.
+Three of his companions in the vehicle were killed in the accident.

 The Four Tops were at No.1 on the UK singles chart with 'Reach Out I'll Be There.'
 The group's only UK No.1.